 Interview with SFX Master Thomas E. Surprenant

-We recently had the chance to catch up with legendary and 2 time Emmy Award winning make-up artist Thomas E. Surprenant to discuss how he got his start in special effects makeup, what advice he has for new artists, and why he is excited to head The Art of Makeup’s new 7 week “Character & Special FX Program.”
+We recently had the chance to catch up with legendary and Emmy Award winning make-up artist Thomas E. Surprenant to discuss how he got his start in special effects makeup, what advice he has for new artists, and why he is excited to head The Art of Makeup’s new 7 week “Character & Special FX Program.”
 Thomas has been a makeup artist for more than 30 years and is known for his work on Star Trek: Deep Space Nine, How the Grinch Stole Christmas, Donnie Darko, Maze Runner: The Scorch Trials, and X-Men: The Last Stand.

 How did you get your start in special effects makeup?

 Most of my family worked in the film industry and they discouraged me at first because they wanted me to get a “real job” and career.
 But I grew up watching classic sci-fi and horror films with my family, so when American Werewolf in London came out, it really inspired many people including myself to work in makeup.
 My granddad introduced me to old makeup artist friends of his who told me “you’re never going to be Rick Baker, so if you want to do this, you’ll need to learn how to do everything.”
 They really guided me and pointed me in the right direction and would even tell me when something I did didn’t look good.
 At that time, there was a big calling for practical effects in film, so I started talking to more special effects makeup artists and I decided to go to cosmetology school, learn hair and get my license to really develop my skills.
 After that, I started meeting new people who would hire me for jobs, worked in special effects shops and then interviewed with production companies for jobs.
 A friend of mine, Michelle Bühler, hired me to do makeup on a non-union film that flipped into a union film during production – and that was Buffy the Vampire Slayer.

 What does it take to be a good special effects artist?